 Nobody should have to fight addiction alone.
 To support those struggling with drug use and their families, we are building a central online hub to find and access prevention, treatment, recovery, and family support resources in the Spokane area.

 The Rayce Rudeen Foundation has partnered with the DEA’s Operation Engage, an ongoing project uniting community leaders to increase awareness about fentanyl and provide education to all demographic groups in our community.

-We are leading our community toward a united and compassionate response to the opioid epidemic.
-By hosting roundtable discussions, town hall meetings, and community events, we are empowering our community to fight addiction—together.
+We are leading our community toward a united and compassionate response to the epidemic of addiction.
+By hosting roundtable discussions, community events, and both unifying and educating community leaders and members, we are empowering our community to fight addiction—together.

 We carry forward Rayce Rudeen’s love of music with an annual holiday concert to rally the Spokane community around our vision for a healthy community, free from addiction.
 The Rayce Rudeen Foundation matches ticket sales to support organizations fighting addiction in our community.

 2020: Millwood Impact.
 This donation allowed Millwood Impact to provide food to families in the Millwood community

 In partnership with the WSU College of Pharmacy and Pharmaceuticals Sciences, we offer training for Washington nurses to administer NARCAN®, the nasal spray version of the overdose-reversal drug naloxone, in the event of an overdose.
 Along with this training, the Rayce Rudeen Foundation provides NARCAN® training kits for each nurse to take back to their school.
 In 2021, we added a new element to this training: a protocol session focused on procedures for the school to follow—as well as follow-up resources to connect students’ families with addiction counseling and treatment.